steve12345585/SnipeOfficePPC/SnipeOfficePPC-dictionaries-25.8/dictionaries/pt_BR/README_pt_BR.txt

 HOW TO INSTALL THE BRAZILIAN SPELL CHECKER IN LIBREOFFICE
 ==============================================================

-The spell checker is included in the pt-BR packages of LibreOffice and should install automatically.
+The spell checker is included in the pt-BR packages of SnipeOffice and should install automatically.

 If this is not the case you can install VERO as an extension.
 Please